neooffice/NeoOffice/README.txt

 Intructions for Building NeoOffice
 ----------------------------------

-At this time, the NeoOffice build only supports building on Mac OS X 10.5 (Leopard).

-WARNING: Building under Mac OS X 10.6 and higher will not work, and as a result isn't supported.

-Steps for building on 10.5 (Leopard) for Intel
+Steps for building on 10.5 Leopard for Intel
 ----------------------------------------------

+At this time, the NeoOffice build only supports building on Mac OS X 10.5 Leopard for Intel only.
+Building on Mac OS X 10.6 and higher will not work, and as a result isn't supported.

 1. Make sure that you have downloaded and installed the following dependencies from http://connect.apple.com/ website: